6 Model Merging

 This ensures that the most informative (highest confidence) prediction is used.
 For example, if AquaMaps predicts 30% suitability but NMFS has designated the cell as critical habitat for an endangered species (100%), the merged value is 100%.

-When an IUCN range map, NMFS Critical Habitat, or FWS Critical Habitat exists for a species, the merged model is constrained to the spatial extent of these mask datasets.
+When a range map or designated habitat exists for a species, the merged model is constrained to the spatial extent of these mask datasets.
 The mask is formed as the union of all available is_mask = TRUE datasets for that species.

 This prevents the AquaMaps SDM (which often has broad environmental envelope predictions) from extending species presence far beyond their known range.
 Cells outside the mask are set to zero (species absent).
 This ensures that suitable habitat is not included outside known ranges, so that model predictions align with expert knowledge of where species actually occur.